 - Bill pay costs 50 cents: Bill pay is normally free.
-That is the case with WiseWage accounts.
-Indeed, by charging for online bill pay, the Direct Express is an outlier.
+Varo Money and Empower both offer online billpay for free.
+In fact, by charging for online bill pay, the Direct Express is an outlier in the market.

 - Paper statements cost money: The research says that older people still like paper statements.
 Why does an account marketed primarily to older people charge for a paper statement?

 - The account only accepts deposits from one source: There is no way to add cash to the card.
 Consumers cannot use the app to take a photo of the check and then upload the funds for deposit remotely.